wandb/docs/docs/guides/model_registry/log-model-to-experiment.md

 Track a model, the model's dependencies, and other information relevant to that model with the W&B Python SDK.

 Under the hood, W&B creates a lineage of [model artifact](./model-management-concepts.md#model-artifact) that you can view with the W&B App UI or programmatically with the W&B Python SDK.
-See the Create model lineage map for more information [LINK].
+See the [Create model lineage map](./model-lineage.md) for more information.

 ## How to log a model

 Use the `run.log_model` API to log a model.
-Provide the path where your model file(s) are saved to the `path` parameter.
+Provide the path where your model files are saved to the `path` parameter.
 The path can be a local file, directory, or [reference URI](../artifacts/track-external-files.md#amazon-s3--gcs--azure-blob-storage-references) to an external bucket such as `s3://bucket/path`.

 Optionally provide a name for the model artifact for the `name` parameter.
-If `name` is not specified, W&B will use the basename of the input path prepended with the run ID.
+If `name` is not specified, W&B uses the basename of the input path prepended with the run ID.

 Copy and paste the proceeding code snippet.
 Ensure to replace values enclosed in `<>` with your own.